On the phase aberration estimation using common mid-angle correlations: Fluctuations of common-mid-angle correlation phases

 \section{Fluctuations of common-mid-angle correlation phases}

 Even in the absence of external noise and modeling errors, correlation-phase measurements fluctuate around their expected value~\eqref{eq:XcorrPhaseFinal} due to the intrinsic randomness of speckle.
-In this section, we quantify and discuss the fundamental accuracy limit imposed by speckle by deriving a closed-form expression for the correlation-phase variance.
+In this section, we quantify and discuss the fundamental accuracy limit imposed by speckle through a closed-form expression for the correlation-phase variance, derived in Appendix~\ref{sec:derivation_variance}.
+We first present this result and discuss its physical interpretation (Section~\ref{sec:variance_interpretation}), before commenting on the additional contribution of clutter (Section~\ref{sec:clutter}).